nrobbins00/Binance-Trailing-Stop-Loss/README.md

 If the **buy** option is set, the bot will initially place a stop-loss `size` satoshis (or USD) **above** the current market price.
 As the price goes lower, the stop-loss will get dragged with it, staying no higher than the size specified.
 Once the price crosses the stop-loss price, a buy order is executed.

+**Buy percent mode**

+If the **buy_percent** option is set, the bot will initially place a stop-loss `size` in percentage points **above** the current market price.
+As the price goes lower, the stop-loss will get dragged with it, staying no higher than the size specified.
+Once the price crosses the stop-loss price, a buy order is executed.

 **Sell mode**

 If the **sell** option is set, the bot will initially place a stop-loss `size` satoshis (or USD) **below** the current market price.
+As the price goes higher, the stop-loss will get dragged with it, staying no lower than the size specified.
+Once the price crosses the stop-loss price, a sell order is executed.

+**Sell percent mode**

+If the **sell_percent** option is set, the bot will initially place a stop-loss `size` in percentage points **below** the current market price.
 As the price goes higher, the stop-loss will get dragged with it, staying no lower than the size specified.
 Once the price crosses the stop-loss price, a sell order is executed.

 **Size**